Toshiba's nuclear woes a hot ticket for bankruptcy financiers

 The jockeying among the lenders to provide the financing underscores the scarcity of these deals across the restructuring sector.

-There were 12 DIP loans totalling $7.47 billion in 2016, the highest in quantity and count since the depths of the financial crisis in 2009, according to Thomson Reuters LPC data, an increase likely driven by the oil and gas crash.
-In 2009, there was 37 such loans totalling $14.6 billion.
+There were 12 DIP loans totaling $7.47 billion in 2016, the highest in quantity and count since the depths of the financial crisis in 2009, according to Thomson Reuters LPC data, an increase likely driven by the oil and gas crash.
+In 2009, there was 37 such loans totaling $14.6 billion.

 Pre-existing lenders to companies often also fund the DIP as a way to protect their initial investment, leaving little room for outsiders like Apollo, Silver Point or Highbridge.